depscloud/depscloud/README.md

 # Dependency Tracking Service - DTS

-Dependency Tracking Service (DTS) is a system that tracks library dependencies across systems.
+Dependency Tracking Service (DTS) is a system that tracks library dependencies across languages.
 This system provides a storage backend so that dependencies can be stored, indexed, and queried.

 ## Support